MRI and medical considerations

 What you'll find on this page

-- How Cochlear designs implants that are compatible with MRIs.
+• How Cochlear designs implants that are compatible with MRI scans.

 Cochlear was the first manufacturer to introduce cochlear implants with removable magnets in 1997.
-Our removable magnet means that if you were implanted more than 20 years ago you can still access today's MRI technology, as well as future advances.
+Our removable magnet means that a person implanted more than 20 years ago can still access today's MRI technology.

 Committed to helping you

-MRI compatibility is just one of many considerations when choosing a cochlear implant system.
-Combined with our exceptional reliability record and industry-leading electrode technology, everything about our implant design supports our commitment to help our recipients.
+MRI compatibility is only one of many considerations when choosing a cochlear implant system.
+Combined with our exceptional reliability record and industry-leading electrode technology, everything about our implant design supports our commitment to our recipients.

 MRI for Cochlear Baha systems